 Looking for a way to make lives better during these weeks of isolation?
 Nephcure Kidney International has launched a new campaign #IStayHomeForNephcure.
 It’s simple to take part and it’s a great way to show support for your fellow patients and loved ones with Nephrotic Syndrome.Continue reading

 Welcome back to those who have been following my journey and also a big welcome for those of you who are visiting this site for the first time.
 I hope you’ll read up on the rest of my ramblings and follow along.
-Between this site, our companion page on Facebook, and our online forum it’s good to see some new visitors giving us a look.
+Between this site and our companion page on Facebook it’s good to see some new visitors giving us a look.
 Be sure to follow this site to stay up to date with my health journey and more importantly the thing everyone wants more of – my opinions.Continue reading

 If you are following the developments of the Covid-19 virus as most people are at this point, you know that a lot of information is flying towards us at a pretty fast pace right now.
 Things are a little confusing and very much out of the ordinary.
 If you are a kidney disease patient with autoimmune concerns, this is especially true.